Post-Newtonian Theory for Gravitational Waves: Physical introduction

 The multipole expansion is one of the most useful tools of physics, but its use in general relativity is difficult because of the non-linearity of the theory and the tensorial character of the gravitational interaction.
-In the stationary case, the multipole moments are determined by the expansion of the metric at spatial infinity~\cite{G70, H74, SB83}, while, in the case of non-stationary fields, the moments, starting with the quadrupole, are defined at future null infinity.
+In the stationary case, the multipole moments are determined by the expansion of the metric at spatial infinity \citep{G70, H74, SB83}, while, in the case of non-stationary fields, the moments, starting with the quadrupole, are defined at future null infinity.
 The multipole moments have been extensively studied in the linearized theory, which ignores the gravitational forces inside the source.
-Early studies have extended the Einstein quadrupole formula [given by Eq.~\eqref{fluxE} below] to include the current-quadrupole and mass-octupole moments~\cite{Papa62, Papa71}, and obtained the corresponding formulas for linear momentum~\cite{Papa62, Papa71, Bek73, Press77} and angular momentum~\cite{Pe64, CB69}.
-The general structure of the infinite multipole series in the linearized theory was investigated by several works~\cite{SB58, S61, Pi64, Th80}, from which it emerged that the expansion is characterized by two and only two sets of moments: Mass-type and current-type moments.
-Below we shall use a particular multipole decomposition of the linearized (vacuum) metric, parametrized by symmetric and trace-free (STF) mass and current moments, as given by Thorne~\cite{Th80}.
-The explicit expressions of the multipole moments (for instance in STF guise) as integrals over the source, valid in the linearized theory but irrespective of a slow motion hypothesis, are completely known~\cite{M62, CM71, CMM77, DI91b}.
+Early studies have extended the Einstein quadrupole formula [given by Eq.~\eqref{fluxE} below] to include the current-quadrupole and mass-octupole moments \citep{Papa62, Papa71}, and obtained the corresponding formulas for linear momentum \citep{Papa62, Papa71, Bek73, Press77} and angular momentum \citep{Pe64, CB69}.
+The general structure of the infinite multipole series in the linearized theory was investigated by several works \citep{SB58, S61, Pi64, Th80}, from which it emerged that the expansion is characterized by two and only two sets of moments: Mass-type and current-type moments.
+Below we shall use a particular multipole decomposition of the linearized (vacuum) metric, parametrized by symmetric and trace-free (STF) mass and current moments, as given by \cite{Th80}.
+The expressions of the multipole moments, valid in the linearized theory but irrespective of a slow motion hypothesis, have been worked out by \cite{M62, CM71, CMM77} and culminated with \cite{DI91b} obtaining the closed-form expressions of the time-dependent STF mass and current multipole moments as integrals over the source in linearized gravity.